 Sunday GUIDED TOURS of the Cemetery will be offered during 2017 on 12 and 26 March, 9 and 23 April, on every Sunday during May, June, July and August, and on 10 and 24 September, 8 and 22 October, and 12 and 26 November.
 Guided tours of the Catacombs are available on 15 July and 9 September from 11am to 4.30pm.

-The Sunday tours start at 2.00 p.m. near the Chapel -- the exact location will depend on the state of the building works at that time.
+The Sunday tours start at 2.00 p.m. from the front, or north side, of the Chapel.
 A £6 donation is requested to help us with our work -- we are a registered charity.